MikeHopcroft/labyrinth/documentation/src/contract_validation.src.md

 ~~~

-Not surprisingly, `labyrinth` reports that the policy is the same as the contract.
+Not surprisingly, `labyrinth` reports that the policy has the same semantics as the contract.

-Now let's use the contract in `data/contract1.txt`:
+Now consider the contract in `data/contract1.txt`:

 [//]: # (file data/contract1.txt)
 ~~~